Search the economic databases

-- You can find budget items for Italian firms (both quoted on the stock exchange and unlisted) through Aida
+- You can find budget items for Italian firms (both quoted on the stock exchange and unlisted) searching Aida

-- You can find budget items for foreign firms (both quoted on the stock exchange and unlisted) through Orbis; synthetic data on the quoted firms are available through Eikon-Datastream and Factiva.
+- You can find budget items for foreign firms (both quoted on the stock exchange and unlisted) searching Orbis; synthetic data on the quoted firms are available through Eikon-Datastream by Refinitive Workspace, Bloomberg and Factiva.

-- With MarketLine you can access company and industry profiles created by Datamonitor.
+- Searching MarketLine you can access company and industry profiles created by Datamonitor.

-- Eikon-Datastream also provides data concerning markets and stocks, market indexes, bonds, exchange rates and interest rates, futures and options, warrants, and commodities.
+- Eikon-Datastream by Refinitiv Workspace and Bloomberg also provide data concerning markets and stocks, market indexes, bonds, exchange rates and interest rates, futures and options, warrants, and commodities.

 - Moody's Analytics BankFocus provides complete data on public and private banks from all over the world.

-- With Eikon-Datastream you can find and process macroeconomic indicators from all over the world.
+- With Eikon-Datastream by Refinitiv Workspace you can find and process macroeconomic indicators from all over the world.

-- Through the OECDLibrary portal you have access to all of the publications and statistical databases of the Organisation for Economic Co-operation and Development, including their Main Economic Indicators and OECD Economic Outlook.
+- Searching the OECDLibrary portal you have access to all of the publications and statistical databases of the Organisation for Economic Co-operation and Development, including their Main Economic Indicators and OECD Economic Outlook.

-PLEASE NOTE: the databases with direct links provide direct access from the LUISS web or remotely by proxy.
-Databases without direct links can only be accessed from the Reference Room of the Library.
+PLEASE NOTE: databases with direct links provide direct access from the Luiss web or remotely by proxy.
+Databases without direct links can only be accessed from the Library or specific terminal in the campus.

 Find documents that are freely available on the Internet